Essjay controversy: Wikipedia community

 Speaking personally about Jordan, Wales said, "Mr. Ryan[sic] was a friend, and still is a friend.
 He is a young man, and he has offered me a heartfelt personal apology, which I have accepted.
 I hope the world will let him go in peace to build an honorable life and reputation."
+Wikipedia co-founder Jimmy Wales initially supported Essjay's use of a persona, saying, "I regard it as a pseudonym and I don't really have a problem with it."
+Later, around March 5, 2007, Wales withdrew his support and asked for Essjay's resignation from his positions with Wikipedia and Wikia.
+Wales stated that he withdrew his support when he learned that "Essjay used his false credentials in content disputes" on Wikipedia.

 Essjay had responded at the time with a statement on his Wikipedia page, in part reading:

-Reaction from within the Wikipedia community to the Essjay/Jordan identity discrepancy was sharp, voluminous, and mixed.
-While most editors denounced at least some of his actions, responses ranged from offering complete support to accusing Jordan of fraud.
+Among the Wikipedia community, responses ranged from offering complete support to accusing Jordan of fraud, with most editors taking a critical view of Jordan's actions.

 As the controversy unfolded, the Wikipedia community began a review of Essjay's previous edits and some felt he had relied upon his fictional professorship to influence editorial consideration of edits he made.
-"People have gone through his edits and found places where he was basically cashing in on his fake credentials to bolster his arguments", said Michael Snow, a Wikipedia administrator and founder of the Wikipedia community newspaper, the Signpost.
+"People have gone through his edits and found places where he was basically cashing in on his fake credentials to bolster his arguments", said Michael Snow, a Wikipedia administrator and founder of the Wikipedia community newspaper, The Signpost.
 "Those will get looked at again."
-For instance, Essjay had recommended sources such as Catholicism for Dummies, a book granted the nihil obstat and imprimatur by the Roman Catholic Church.
-Essjay defended his use of the book by telling fellow Wikipedia editors in a disagreement over the editing of the article Imprimatur: "This is a text I often require for my students, and I would hang my own Ph.D. on it's [sic] credibility."
-In another case (a discussion of the liturgical use of the psalms), he cited personal experience from "the Abbey of Gethsemani, where I was a monk."
+In a disagreement over the editing of the article Imprimatur, for example, Essjay defended his use of Catholicism for Dummies by telling other editors, "This is a text I often require for my students, and I would hang my own Ph.D. on it's [sic] credibility."

+Essjay falsely claimed academic credentials as a professor of theology, a fact later exposed by the media.